freeman-james/nft-pipeline-toolbox/README.md

 ### `image`

-Image processing utilities such as batch resizing and optimization.
+Image processing utilities for batch resizing and optimization.